Hunter-Github/the-best-stack-overflow/README.md

 Everybody likes reading [Stack Overflow](https://stackoverflow.com) (and, sometimes, other sites in the Stack Exchange network) to find solutions to their problems.
 However, there are dozens of irritating small items that hamper cognitive process.
 The solution?
 Install [uBlock Origin](https://github.com/gorhill/uBlock/releases) (optionally, [uMatrix](https://github.com/gorhill/uMatrix/releases)) and add cosmetic filters suggested below.

+Please note that the full list of filters is in `se_filters.txt` in this repo.

 # Features

 ## You don't need to register as a user